haleyrp1803/Black-Eyed-Peas/README.md

        author="Kristen Taylor"
        url="https://upload.wikimedia.org/wikipedia/commons/thumb/3/32/Hoppin%27_John.jpg/640px-Hoppin%27_John.jpg">

-Brazil’s national dish, <span eid="Q878189"> _feijoada completa_, </span> has a similar origin story to Hoppin’ John.
-Enslaved West Africans in colonial Brazil developed _feijoada_ “out of scarcity and poverty” made with the black-eyed peas used to feed plantation livestock boiled with discarded pork. [^ref ] Today, however, it is a special and celebratory meal for every level of society, “which requires multiple days to prepare and, served with rice and greens, constitutes an entire meal.”[^ref ] It is especially associated with Carnival and religious ceremonies, but Brazilians across the country eat it regularly outside of these settings as well. [^ref]
+Brazil’s national dish, <span eid="Q878189"> _feijoada completa_, </span> has a very similar origin story to Hoppin’ John.
+Enslaved West Africans in colonial Brazil developed _feijoada_ out of very little.
+It was originally a simple but filling dish made with the black-eyed peas or black beans and discarded pork.
+Today, however, it is a complex and celebratory meal for every level of society, taking days to prepare and involving many more ingredients and side dishes.
+It is especially associated with Carnival and religious ceremonies, but Brazilians across the country eat it regularly outside of these settings as well.
+[82^ref]
 <param ve-image
        label="Feijoada"
        description="Feijoada with rice, fried kale, cassava starch crisps (biscoito de polvilho), cassava flour (farinha), and a mix of olive oil, alcohol vinegar, tomatoes, onions and sometimes bell peppers called vinagrete."